calebfergie/CRYPT0MANIA/README.md

 CRYPT0MANIA is a sculpture designed as commentary on the cryptocurrency pandemonium.
 It lights up based on the 1 hour price change (a percentage value) of a particular crypto-currency – Ethereum.

+The crystal is intended to encapsulate the mania by showing an ambiguous, but real time indication “good” or “bad” sentiment.
+The sculpture is intended to call the following concepts for consideration:

+- The **hive-mind mentality** of observing a price as a proxy for “real” value
+- The **populist and over-simplified** media coverage of blockchain technology
+- The **shortsighted, accelerationist** nature of cryptocurrency discourse and “technical analysis” by so-called experts

+The crystal is a passive object that pulses with varying intensity and direction over time.

 ![https://makerfaire.com/maker/entry/67572/](images/editors-choice-banner.png)

 CRYPTOMANIA contains an internet-connected circuit that calls [this API](https://api.coinmarketcap.com/v1/ticker/ethereum/) to retrieve price change information and convert it into a more abstract and emotional glowing digital signal.